Universal Broadband Fund: Rapid Response Stream (RRS)

 How to apply

-Applications for the Rapid Response Stream will be accepted on an ongoing basis until January 15, 2021 and selected as they are received.
-We encourage potential applicants to apply as early as possible.
-In order to complete their application, applicants must submit the following documents, which can be accessed through the ISED Broadband Connection:
+Applications for the Rapid Response Stream are no longer accepted.
+Applications were accepted on an ongoing basis until January 15, 2021 and selected as they were received.
+We encouraged potential applicants to apply as early as possible.
+In order to complete their application, applicants must have submitted the following documents, which can be accessed through the ISED Broadband Connection:

 - Rapid Response Stream Application form;